- Your connection is not private – that’s an error message that can sometimes occur in Chrome, when you're visiting certain websites.

 - Enter the following DNS server addresses:

-- Now, expand Home or work network (Current Profile) and Public network
+- Expand Home or work network (Current Profile) and Public network.

 - Disable the following options:

-- Now, scroll down and Turn on the Password protected sharing option
+- Next, scroll down and turn on the Password protected sharing option.

 11. Make sure the connection is actually secure